Skip to main content

 Location & Wind Zone

 Distance from coast, flood zone, and hurricane exposure are the biggest drivers.
-Coastal homes cost 2–5x more than inland homes.
-Every fraction of a mile from the coast affects pricing.
+Coastal homes often price much higher than inland homes, and even small changes in distance from water can affect carrier appetite and pricing.

 Roof Condition & Age